SujitDevl/fitness-app/README.md

-Here’s your updated README for **GO Beast** — your fitness app, now themed with **Drive, Discipline, and Domination** as the core pillars.
-No icons, and written in a modern 2025 tone:

----

 # GO Beast — Drive.
 Discipline.
 Domination.

 Welcome to **GO Beast** — a fitness web app built to fuel your transformation.
 Whether you're a beginner or a beast in training, this app brings you closer to your goals with clean design, powerful features, and real-time data.